-In 1967 a reconstruction of the parent company PYE Radio Ltd of England took place when Philips purchased a controlling share.
+In 1962 PYE Radio Ltd acquired a majority shareholding in Akrad which then became PYE (NZ) Ltd. In 1967 a reconstruction of the parent company PYE Radio Ltd of England took place when Philips purchased a controlling share.
 Ten years later Phillips gained full control of PYE Radio Ltd. Eventually this led, in 1982, to the closure of all nine New Zealand companies then owned by PYE.
-Amongst the casualties were the PYE Electronics Corporation of New Zealand Ltd and Akrad Radio Corporation Ltd.
+Among the casualties were the PYE Electronics Corporation of New Zealand Ltd and Akrad Radio Corporation Ltd. This event marked the end of a chapter in the history of electronics manufacturing in New Zealand.

 Ref: 'The Golden Age of Radio in the Home' by John W Stokes